modelstar-labs/docs/docs/api/ml-sql-functions/index.md

-# Modelstar ML SQL functions
+# ML functions for SQL

 This family of SQL functions can be used to complete end-to-end ML projects.
 It means the functions automatically:
 - generate and deploy ML models;